 VILLEMOT Original Vintage Posters

-His Original work is built around just a zest of an orange peel.
+His original work is built around the simple zest of an orange peel.
 His Perrier beach scene of an embracing couple is a far cry from bottles filled with water.
 The Bally Abstract poster, with 2 shoes male / female “sole to soul” is so abstract the shoes are hardly recognizable.
-The industrial leaders of the Orangina, Perrier and Bally were gentleman of good taste rather than technocrats, they met Villemot socially on an equal footing and gave him this license to produce ” painterly works of art” where beauty and elegance overrode purely commercial criteria.
+The industrial leaders of the Orangina, Perrier and Bally were gentleman of good taste rather than technocrats, they met Villemot socially on an equal footing and gave him this license to produce ”painterly works of art” where beauty and elegance overrode purely commercial criteria